ucplatform/TeamsDirectRouting-SelfServiceProvisioning/README.md

 **Script Link:**

 ## Conclusion
-The above 4 scripts are the only scripts run against your Tenant during the Self-Service configuration journey
+The above 4 scripts are the only scripts run against your Tenant during the Automated Self-Service configuration journey